DataDog/integrations-core/docs/dev/new_check_howto.md

 # @command this is not valid and will be ignored
 ```

-`description` is the description of the parameter.
+`<DESCRIPTION>` is the description of the parameter.
 It can span across multiple lines in a special comment block.

 ##### Available commands
 ###### Param